Quakeuse/Quakeuse/README.md

 I'm working since 20 years in the software development in legacy technologies and I'm currently seeking for a job in the South of France (Sophia-Antipolis).

+I'm actually training myself on OpenClassrooms on Python and practicing my Git usage.

 ## 🔗 Links

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/helene-delery-7b90153b/)